brannerchinese/rc_study_plans/projects/postponed_tasks.md

 **JS track**

- * [Ｘ] Explore TDD options for JavaScript. **Disposition**: I collected a list of seven.
-I dislike "ramified assertion-keywords" (rather than calling a specialized `notEqual` method, I would rather assert an inequality).
-And I also dislike BDD syntax (the discursive English-language syntax of Gherkin and Rspec; stands for "behavior-driven development").
-So that seems to leave UnitJS and SinonJS as the first two to try — both seem to have good documentation and feature separate key words for different test styles.

  * [　] Try out the preferred TDD options for JavaScript: UnitJS and SinonJS.
  * [　] Color-match iteration: addition of user and program values.
+We also need a "palindrome modulus" — is that a term?
+Ordinary modulus is plots as a sawtooth wave; here I need a single period of a triangle wave: `adjusted = sum<=255 ? sum : 510-sum`.
  * [　] Color-match iteration: set up a scoring mechanism and display.
  * [　] Color-match iteration: add a graphical picker.
  * [　] Color-match README (now that repository has been created).
+ * [　] Read next chapter in JS books.

  * [Ｏ] List made of major JS graphical libraries of interest.
 No further work to be done on them for now.